This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 For example, a 2016 review found that having a higher level of selenium exposure could offer protection against breast, lung, colon, gastric, esophageal and prostate cancers.

-As an essential component of glutathione peroxidase, selenium also helps carry out important enzyme processes that protect lipids (fats) in cell membranes.
+As an essential component of glutathione peroxidase, it also helps carry out important enzyme processes that protect lipids (fats) in cell membranes.
 It’s needed to fight oxidative degradation of cells and protect against mutation and DNA damage that can cause disease.

 Because it has the special job of activating selenoproteins, this mineral acts in an enzymic role that helps antioxidants to do their job best.
 There is evidence that it may also help slow down existing cancer progression and tumor growth.